fdeblasio/pokeemerald-expansion/notes.md

 - Followers with weather abilities (or Cloud Nine/Air Lock) will change the overworld weather when following?
     - Cloud Nine could do cloudy instead of clear
 - Give Underwater the same type-effectiveness as rain?
+- Update Underwater grass to be land encounters for more variation?

 ### Battle Frontier
 - Battle Tent Pokémon/EVs?